-When booking a Center Parcs holiday there’s a number of additional items you can add to enhance your trip.
-These include items such as the starter park, activities as well as early access to your lodge, known as early arrival.
+When booking a Center Parcs holiday there are a number of additional items you can add to enhance your trip.
+These include items such as the starter park, activities as well as early access to your lodge.

 What Does Early Arrival At Center Parcs Mean?

 Center Parcs early arrival allows you to drive to your lodge to unload your belongings at 2pm rather than at the standard check-in time of 3pm.

 All guests are welcome at the resort from midday, whether they have an early arrival pass or not.
 From this time guests are welcome to wander the village, visit the pool and take part in many of the Center Parcs activities.

 However, only guests with an early arrival pass will be able to drive to their lodge to unload their belongings at 2pm.
 Everyone else has to wait until 3pm.

 As you might imagine, around 90% of guests wait until 3pm which leads to extensive queues around the village and back beyond the check-in area with guests driving to their lodge, and back from their lodge to the central car park.
 It certainly adds an additional layer of stress to the trip in some cases.

 When looking at packing for your Center Parcs trip, make sure to pack items such as games, bikes and food last as those are items that can keep children entertained while you unpack the car.

 If you have the early arrival pass you can simply drive to your lodge at 2pm with the other 10% or so of guests who’ve also picked up the pass and are checking in the same day.